nexoapex/www/content/english/_index.md

   content: "What clients says about our collaboration."

   testimonials_quotes:
-  - quote: "Digital Avocados have been key to our business when it comes to evolve our digital strategy and become a first-tech and cloud-native company."
+  - quote: "Nexo Apex have been key to our business when it comes to evolve our digital strategy and become a first-tech and cloud-native company."
     name: "Enric Pallarès"
     designation: "CEO, LactApp"
     image: "images/avatar/enric_pallares.jpeg"

   - quote: "We invested plenty of resources and time testing other teams, freelancers, outsource companies and approaches.
-Digital Avocados have helped us tremendously."
+Nexo Apex have helped us tremendously."
     name: "Jordi Ginovart"
     designation: "CEO, 1to1video"
     image: "images/avatar/jordi_ginovart.jpeg"

-  - quote: "Digital Avocados have allowed us to deliver better quality to all our clients.
+  - quote: "Nexo Apex have allowed us to deliver better quality to all our clients.
 The agility with which we can now implement new features and workflows is a key."
     name: "Rocío Tovar"
     designation: "CTO, LactApp"
     image: "images/avatar/rocio_tovar.jpeg"

-  - quote: "Efficiency and reliability are the definitions to our collaboration with Digital Avocados.
+  - quote: "Efficiency and reliability are the definitions to our collaboration with Nexo Apex.
 Terrific and fruitful work the one they have driven."
     name: "Jonatan Carbonell"
     designation: "CEO, TAS Consultoria"
     image: "images/avatar/jonatan_carbonell.jpeg"